squaddle-uk/social-auth/readme.md

 $ php artisan vendor:publish --provider="Rzb\SocialAuth\SocialAuthServiceProvider" --tag="config"
 ```

+## How it works

+By default, once installed the package automatically exposes 2 stateless endpoints and accepts Google, Facebook and Twitter providers for the User model.
+These routes expect the same 2 segments.

+### Routes
+- Returns the auth URL for the given provider, so your frontend can load the provider's auth page.
+    ``` md
+    GET  /auth/social/{provider}/{sociable}
+    ```
+- Callback route that finds or creates the given sociable model and returns its JsonResource.
+    ``` php
+    POST /auth/social/{provider}/{sociable}
+    [
+        'access_token' => 'required|string' // incoming token from provider
+    ]
+    ```

+### Segments
+- `provider` - the provider name. e.g. google, facebook, etc.

+- `sociable` - the name of the sociable model as per your config file. e.g.user, customer, etc.

-## Usage
+## Customization

 For most projects, you won't have to do anything at all after installation.
-The package automatically exposes the endpoints and enables Google, Facebook and Twitter providers for the User model.

-If however you have different needs, you're free to tweak the configuration, use your own controller or even implement your own DB logic.
+If however you have different needs, you're free to tweak the configuration to add/remove models and providers, use your own controller or even implement your own DB logic.

 ### Customize supported models and providers